Skip to Main Content

 Afternoon:

-We will continue by motorcoach to Tantallon Castle, a ruin set on the edge of the cliffs, looking out to the Bass Rock, this was a formidable castle and stronghold.
-Our final visit of the day before returning to our hotel is the Scottish Seabird Center a marine conservation and education charity with an award-winning visitor centre, in the beautiful coastal town of North Berwick.
+We will continue by motorcoach past Tantallon Castle, a ruin set on the edge of the cliffs, looking out to the Bass Rock, this was a formidable castle and stronghold.
+Our final visit of the day before returning to our hotel is the Scottish Seabird Center a marine conservation and education charity with an award-winning visitor center, in the beautiful coastal town of North Berwick.

 Dinner: